 c.
 Redpath Dark and Light Brown Sugar, Golden and Light Yellow Sugar, and Demerara Sugar

-Answer: NO. We became aware of reports claiming that much of what is being sold as extra virgin olive oil is actually diluted with lower grade olive oil, sunflower or canola oil.
+Answer: NO. We became aware of reports claiming that much of what is being sold as extra virgin olive oil is actually diluted with lower grade olive oil, sunflower oil, or canola oil.
 Indeed, an industry expert stated that “75-80 percent of the oil sold in the U.S. does not meet the legal grades for extra-virgin oil.”
 As a result, we can only recommend extra virgin olive oil that carries Passover certification or whose status has been vouched for by another reliable kosher certifier.
-If another certifier, such as the OU, is vouching for the Passover status of a company which they certify, then we would rely on their endorsement.

 Answer: YES.
 But RealLemon, Lemon juice, and RealLime Lime juice certified by the OU are acceptable for use on Passover even without KFP certification.